YoussoufIY/NBA-Draft-Analysis/README.md

 Referring to the scatter plot for average BPM as a function of draft position above, we see a negative correlation with BPM and draft position.
 Moreover, we see that in general, as we move down the picks of the draft, a lower the number the BPM scores are amongst these picks.
 The correlation between draft position and WS was computed to be: -0.79.
 The p-value was computed to be: 0.006.
 These values suggest that the strength of association of these variables is high and statistically significant.

 ## Conclusions
+Based on our analysis, we see that on average, players selected higher in the NBA draft tend to outperform others drafted below them in terms of offensive output, defensive output, and overall team impact.
+This suggests that NBA general managers and coaches that have had the opportunity to draft the first few picks in each NBA draft have been successful in doing so, especially in regards to players that offensively excel.

+While this in general is true, there were outliers as mentioned in the previous section.
+These outliers are most likely related to the limitations with the scope of our study.